help@aycc.com+251 90 336 2696

 Safe and Caring Environment

-We create a welcoming space where children feel protected, respected, and encouraged.
+We offer a welcoming space after school where children feel safe, supported, and encouraged

 Community Partnership

-We collaborate with families, schools, and local leaders to build a shared foundation of care and opportunity.
+We work hand in hand with families, schools, and local leaders to create a strong network of care for children

 Growth with Integrity

-We expand thoughtfully and responsibly, guided by the real needs of children and the community.
+We grow thoughtfully and responsibly, always guided by the real needs of the children and community we serve

 Why Asella?
 Why Now?